GMOs and Human Health

-- Dr. Peggy Lemaux, Cooperative Extension Specialist at the University of California – Berkeley
+- Peggy Lemaux, Cooperative Extension Specialist at the University of California – Berkeley

 Are GMO fruits and vegetables less nutritious than non-GMO or organic fruits and vegetables?

-It’s a good question.
+Dr. Lemaux: “That’s a good question!
 Foods that have been genetically modified undergo testing for safety, health and nutrient value.
 The nutritional value of GMO foods is tested and compared against non-GMO foods.
 Numerous studies have shown no nutritional differences between commercially available GMO and non-GMO foods.
-In fact, genetic modification can actually improve the nutritional content of some foods, for example low linoleic acid canola oil that can reduce trans fat content.
-In these cases, the foods must be labeled to show the nutritional differences according to FDA policy.
+In fact, genetic modification can improve the nutritional content of some foods, for example, low linoleic acid canola oil that can reduce trans-fat content.
+In these cases, the foods must be labeled to show the nutritional differences according to FDA policy.”